Orange Group: Creation of France Télécom (1988–1997)

 Until 1988, France Télécom was known as the direction générale des Télécommunications, a division of the Ministry of Posts and Telecommunications.
 It became autonomous in 1990.
 This was in response to a European directive, aimed at making competition mandatory in public services from 1 January 1998.
-The 2 July 1990 Bill changed France Télécom into an operator of public law, with Marcel Roulet the first Chairman.
+The 2 July 1990 Bill changed France Télécom into an operator of public law, with Marcel Roulet as the first Chairman.
 Since then, the company has had a separate body corporate from the State and acquired financial autonomy.
 It was privatised by Lionel Jospin's Plural Left government starting on 1 January 1998.
 The French government, both directly and through its holding company ERAP, continues to hold a stake of almost 27% in the company.
-In addition, the government Conseil of Ministers names the CEO.
+In addition, the French government has a role in naming the CEO.

 In September 1995, Michel Bon was appointed to run France Télécom Group.

 'Roaring Nineties' (1997–2000)

 In 1997, the capital of the new public company was successfully floated whereas the dot-com bubble phenomenon made the stock exchanges bullish.
 A second share offering occurred in 1998.
-France Télécom got behind in the internationalization launched by its international competitors such as Vodafone, thus, it started looking for targets at the highest speculation rate of the dot-com bubble.
-Moreover, its alliance with Deutsche Telekom based on a reciprocal capital contribution of 2% broke off when Deutsche Telekom announced that they were planning to do business with Telecom Italia without letting the French know – even if this project ended up failing.
+France Télécom got behind in the internationalisation launched by its international competitors such as Vodafone, thus, it started looking for targets at the highest speculation rate of the dot-com bubble.
+Moreover, its alliance with Deutsche Telekom based on a reciprocal capital contribution of 2% broke off when Deutsche Telekom announced that they were planning to do business with Telecom Italia without letting the French know; even if this project ended up failing.